RickyRivas/shopify-sveltekit/README.md

-Top to bottom, custom E-commerce store utilitizing Sveltekit and Shopify's storefront API.
+Learning and mastering Svelte/Sveltekit by building a custom ecommerce solution utilizing the Shopify storefront API.